 - Find content in the boards – Enter a name or a keyword and then click the ‘Search‘ button.

-- Search by category – You can find what you are looking for by either locality or by topic category.
-Each of these categories are then divided into more subcategories.
+- Search by category – You can find to look for by either locality or by topic category.
+Each of these categories is then divided into more subcategories.

 - Family History – Get help with many topics, including your census queries, brick walls, or advertise that you have any unwanted certificates or wills that you want to sell.

 - Topics – Covers many areas including adoption, religious records, emigration, schools, wills, etc.

 - Occupations – Has sections for certain occupations including miners, military, laborers, miners, and more.
 There is even a general section if your ancestor’s occupation is not listed.